-While it may seem daunting, the good news is that the underlying drivers of employee engagement haven’t changed:
+While it may seem daunting, the good news is that the underlying drivers of employee engagement haven’t changed.
+They include:

 - Clarity and connection to the company’s purpose